 Revolut is working on getting an e-money licence from the Central Bank of Ireland (CBI), which is expected to be approved in the coming year or so, though no firm timelines have been agreed.

-When this happens Revolut customers in Ireland will be migrated back over to the Irish business and be protected and regulated by the CBI, but it will mean that their IBAN and BIC numbers will change once again.
+When this happens Revolut customers in Ireland will be migrated back over to the Irish business and be protected and regulated by the CBI, but it will mean that their IBAN numbers will change once again.

 Recent Revolut news

 Revolut has made headlines numerous times since announcing it was moving its Irish customers to its Lithuanian business.
 If you missed any of Revolut’s updates, take a look at the following:

 - In December 2020 Revolut launched the desktop version of its popular app.